Nominations for this year's ceremony are now closed. Thank you to everyone who nominated someone.

 All over the UK, there are people who show amazing courage, determination and compassion on a daily basis in an effort to overcome the debilitating effects of stroke.
-We want you to help us find them and nominate someone special for the Life After Stroke Awards 2018.

 How our winners are selected

 All nominations for the Life After Stroke Awards will be considered by a panel who will agree a shortlist for each award category.
 Shortlisted nominations will then go forward to a final judging panel.
 Each member of our diverse panel has been touched by stroke in some way, and all support the Stroke Association's goal of changing the lives of people affected by stroke.

 In each nomination our judges are looking for a positive story of achievement with evidence of determination and triumph through adversity.
 They will be searching for clear examples of how an individual or group is demonstrating life after stroke.